Create a Skill and Choose the Interaction Model

 - Skill name: This is the name customers will see when you publish the skill.
 You can edit this name later on the Distribution page.

-- Default language: You can add additional languages to the skill later.
+- Primary locale: You can add additional languages to the skill later.

-- Available models include: Custom, Smart Home, Video, and Flash Briefing.
+- Available models include: Custom, Flash Briefing, Meetings, Music, Smart Home, and Video.

 Configure Your Skill

 Once the developer console has created your new skill, you can start to configure it on the Build page.
 The specific information you need to provide depends on the model you select.

 See the following for each skill development phase: